Bombay cat: Appearance

+The Bombay is a short-haired pedigreed breed of domestic cat, closely related to the Burmese.
+The US-type Bombay is described as the "patent leather kid with the new penny eyes."
+The cats are characterised as having an all-black coat, including the whiskers, and black skin, including the soles and nose leather.
+The close-lying, sleek and glossy black coat of mature cats is coloured to the roots with no paling (exceptions are allowed in juvenile cats less than 2 years old).
+The eyes are always copper-golden coloured, and green (or any other colour) eyes are not allowed.

 The Bombay has a medium-sized, Oriental-type body build that is muscular.
 Their weight ranges between 2.5-5 kg, with males typically being heavier than females.

 Breed standard

 Body: Medium size, graceful and elongated Oriental-type body.
 Elegant tail of medium length.

 Typical side profile of the head.

 Head: Rounded heads with no sharp angles, and short.
 The shape is smooth.
 The muzzle is short, with a moderate nose "stop" which is visible (not a break).
 The short-nosed head shape is similar to the American-type Burmese.
 The medium-sized ears are wide-set, straight, and rounded at the tips.

 Eyes: The large, round eyes are set far apart and are always copper-coloured, but can range from bright orange to warm golden.
 Green eyes are not allowed.

 Coat: Short, dense and shiny, tight to the body, with a lacquered sheen.
 Only completely solid black coloured coats are allowed.

 Weight: For females, the average is 2.5-3.5 kg.
 For males, the average is 3.5-5 kg.